vyathakavilocana/AIatNCStateWebsite/README.md

 If all works well, you should be able to create an admin account with:

-`docker-compose run backend python manage.py createsuperuser`
+`docker-compose run --rm backend python manage.py createsuperuser`

 ## Running Tests